MarioSinclair/MarioSinclair/README.md

 # 👋 Hello, I'm Mario!

-🎓 **Computer Science Student** | 🧠 Passionate About Autonomous Systems | 📈 Fascinated by Financial Markets
+🎓 **Computer Science Junior @USF** | 🧠 Passionate About Autonomous Systems | 📈 Fascinated by Financial Markets

 ---

 ## 💻 About Me

-I'm a Junior Computer Science student at the University of South Florida 🇺🇸, passionate about bridging creativity and technical problem-solving through code.
+I'm a Junior Computer Science student at the University of South Florid, passionate about bridging creativity and technical problem-solving through code.
 I focus on full-stack development, autonomous vehicle software, quantitative modeling and AI-driven systems.

 📊 I’m also deeply interested in financial markets and stock investing, currently working on an options pricing project using the Black-Scholes-Merton model.